nzkarit/downundercons/index.markdown

 title: Downunder Cons
 ---

-These are a list of hacker cons and hacker meetups in the NZ and Aussie Area.
-If something is not listed please let me know, I can't be across all the hackers cons and hackers events in my head.
-My apologies if I have missed any.
-Email [cons]@[this domain]
+These are a list of hacker/infosec cons and meetups in the NZ and Aussie Area.

-This will only include cons and events:
-* That have a public date (and is in the future).
-* Where the primary focus is Hacking, InfoSec, etc.
-* Online only cons where the focus and timezone is NZ and Aussie.

-If you would like to make an update you can create a pull request on the [GitHub Repository](https://github.com/nzkarit/downundercons).

 ## 2024